esy/esy.github.io/docs/environment.md

   installation directories and expored environment.
 This is useful if you need an environment in which the current application appears installed.

-Each of the environments are consist of two parts:
+Each environment consists of two parts:

 1. Base environment provided by esy.
 2. Environment exported from the sandbox dependencies.
 There are several types